-How Long is a Utility Patent Good For?
+Long Is a Utility Patent Good for?

 Utility patents are good for a period of 20 years from the date of filing the nonprovisional patent application for the invention.
 This term of 20 years can be subject to adjustments and extensions, which are explained in more detail below.

 Utility patents are the main types of patents that are issued.
 These patents protect the intellectual property of novel products, machines, processes, or compositions of matter that are considered useful.
 It protects the way something is used and works.